williballenthin/python-idb/readme.md

   - compressed databases
   - .i64 files
   - Python 2.7 compatibility
+  - performance (there's no caching yet for code clarity)
   - databases from versions other than v6.95
   - parsing TIL section